ahmetsenturk/masters-thesis/content/evaluation.typ

 #fr("O 1", "Preference Dimension Alignment", "Do students perceive the three preference dimensions (follow-up vs summary, alternative vs standard, brief vs detailed) as comprehensive and aligned with their expectations?")
 #fr("O 2", "Perceived Quality of the Feedback", "Do students regard the personalized feedback as higher-quality than the default?")
-#fr("O 3", "Perceived Personalisation of the Feedback", "Do students perceive the personalized feedback as more aligned with their preferences?")
+#fr("O 3", "Perceived Personalization of the Feedback", "Do students perceive the personalized feedback as more aligned with their preferences?")
 #fr("O 4", "Perceived Alignment of the Feedback with Preferences", "Do students perceive the personalized feedback as aligned with the preferences they set?")
 #fr("O 5", "UI Usability", "Can students understand and configure the preference sliders quickly and confidently?")